MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-angular.md

 ---
-title: "Create an ASP.NET Core app with Angular"
+title: "Create an Angular and ASP.NET Core app"
 description: Create an ASP.NET Core project to serve as an API backend and an Angular project to provide the user interface in Visual Studio. ms.date: 03/20/2024 ms.topic: tutorial